armory/documentation/_spinnaker/terraform_integration.md

 ### Configuration for AWS

-There are many ways to enable Terraform to authenticate with AWS.
+There are several ways to enable Terraform to authenticate with AWS.
 You can find the full list [here](https://www.terraform.io/docs/providers/aws/#authentication).
-Each of these methods is supported; however, you may need to do additional configuration to enable them .
+Each of these methods is supported; however, you may need to do additional configuration to enable them.

 #### Shared credentials file